 These brain abnormalities can lead to poor sleep, a lack of deep stages of sleep that provides deep mental and muscular recoery and relaxation.
 This often leads to sleep apnea (disordered breathing during sleep) that results in sleepiness during the day and yawning a lot.
 Often common outcomes are headaches with anxiety.
 Many people develop heart problems as well.

 Now we know the main cause of excessive yawning.
 Yawning a lot means that you likely have less than 20 s for the body O2 test.
 It is known that overbreathing has some features of being contagious, but what about yawning?

 There are theories and observations that suggest that yawning is a contagious form of social behavior present in many wild animals.
 Surely, when driven by a natural desire to sleep, yawning is contagious.

 However, millions of people experience constant yawning every day even when they are alone or surrounded by people who do not yawn at all.

 In order to stop yawning, one can apply a simple breathing exercise that eliminates this symptom in about 1 minute and provides the body with much more energy in 2-3 minutes.

-How to stop yawning a lot (easy breathing exercise)
+How to stop yawning a lot (breathing treatment)